Bangkok: Thai Massage – An Introduction

 If you’ve booked a Thai massage, the shops will sometimes give you a really over-sized pajamas-like outfit to wear during the massage.
 I usually take off my bra and leave my panties on.

 After the massage, it is common for most salons to serve you a cup of hot herbal tea or at least a glass of water, which you can drink before you proceed to pay at the cashier.
-The women working at the massage shops are often from the poor Isan region of the country, and many of them have a family to take care of at home, so I always tip generously.
+The women working at the massage shops are often from very poor regions in the country, and many of them have a family to take care of at home, so I always tip generously.

 Where do I find the good places?